Awais-019/SASS/README.md

 # SASS
-This a complete sass guide.
+This a sass guide for beginners.